-Text-books: De Sitter, Structural Geology (McGraw-Hill); Mason, Principles of Geochemistry (John Wiley); Williams, Turner and Gilbert, Petrography (Freeman); Turner and Verhoogen, Igneous and Metamorphic Petrology (2nd ed.)
+Text-books: E. Sherbon Hills, Elements of Structural Geology (Methuen); Mason, Principles of Geochemistry (John Wiley); Williams, Turner and Gilbert, Petrography (Freeman); Turner and Verhoogen, Igneous and Metamorphic Petrology (2nd ed.)
 (McGraw-Hill).

 Practical: An attendance of at least eight hours per week is expected of each candidate.
 The year's practical work will be assessed for each candidate and the marks included in the marks schedule of the University.
 A pass both in the written papers and in the practical course is necessary.

 Field Classes: Field trips for both options will be held during vacations.
 Attendance is compulsory and students must be prepared to pay a large part of the cost of the excursions, which may take some days and may be held anywhere in New Zealand.